 Mauritius lies in the middle of the Indian Ocean, 625 miles off the east coast of Madagascar.
 It boasts a coral-fringed coastline of white sandy beaches, pretty bays and shimmering azure waters.
 Inland, it’s a mix of jagged mountain scenery countered by lush green sugar plantations.

 The coral reefs form a protected barrier for a series of crystal-clear lagoons.
-Thus holidays to Mauritius offers long safe, sandy beaches and superb water sports on these calm waters as well as scuba diving on the reefs and deep-sea fishing beyond.
-Non-divers can don helmet and weights for an undersea walk, take a catamaran cruise or enjoy a glass-bottom boat trip perhaps with some snorkeling.
-Most resort hotels offer the full range of watersports such as water-skiing, windsurfing, scuba diving, kayaking, kite-surfing and hobie cat or laser sailing.
-Most non-motorised activities are complimentary.
+Thus holidays to Mauritius offers long safe, sandy beaches and superb water sports on these calm waters.
+As well as scuba diving on the reefs and deep-sea fishing beyond.
+Non-divers can do helmet and weights for an undersea walk.
+Or take a catamaran cruise or enjoy a glass-bottom boat trip perhaps with some snorkeling.
+Most resort hotels offer the full range of watersports.
+Such as water-skiing, windsurfing, scuba diving, kayaking, kite-surfing and hobie cat or laser sailing.
+Most non-motorized activities are complimentary.

-There’s an endless variety of things to do in Mauritius – marvellous shopping in Grande Baie, spectacular beaches and an array of water sports for beginners and experts alike.
+There’s an endless variety of things to do in Mauritius.
+Marvelous shopping in Grande Baie, spectacular beaches and an array of water sports for beginners and experts alike.

 Best Time to Visit Mauritius?